xayanide/event-handler-loader/README.md

     importMode: "sequential",
     // Default value: default
     // Options: "default" or "named"
-    // The type of export the module should look for.
+    // The type of export the module should look for in a directory.
+One export type per directory.
     exportType: "named",
     // Default value: eventHandler (Case-sensitive!)
     // Options: non-empty string or "*"